Monday 1 March 2021

 XCOM 2

 The proper sequel, XCOM 2: No Subtitle Whatsoever, was released in 2016, again to strong reviews.
 Gameplay-wise it was more of the same - a good decision given the series' tendency to go off in unsatisfying directions and fizzle out - but polished to a metallic sheen.
-Reviewers were put off by the steep difficulty and unusually high system requirements but it sold well and continued to ensure that XCOM had a future.
+Reviewers were put off by the steep difficulty and unusually high system requirements, but it sold well and continued to ensure that XCOM had a future.

 The historical XCOM games didn't have much of a story.
 There were hints of a shared universe but no real characterisation.
-XCOM 2 on the other hand is much more fleshed-out.
+XCOM 2 on the other hand was much more fleshed-out.
 The game takes place in a world where XCOM was defeated in Enemy Unknown - that game's happy ending was a mind-controlled hallucination on the part of the player character.
 The alien rule of ADVENT seems benign on the surface, but as the game progresses it becomes apparent that the aliens are far more interested in Earth's resources than its inhabitants, so the remnants of XCOM launch a desperate guerrilla campaign to cast off the yoke of extra-terrestrial tyranny.

 Aliens probably think that we look strange when we smile.